17 Signs Your Husband Is Not Attracted to You & What to Do

 If you’re stuck in a routine, shake it up and do something new.
 If you’ve tried that, then focus on the environment.

 For example, taking a long walk together can create an opportunity to connect.
-Even if the conversation is dragging, enjoying a quiet walk with each other can create calm and a feeling of bonding.
+Even if the conversation is dragging, enjoying a quiet walk together can create calm and a sense of bonding.

 10. He doesn’t share his interests or hobbies with you